andersmurphy/andersmurphy-blog/resources/posts/2019-01-15-clojure-string-interpolation.md

 "https://www.shop.com/bob/items/A567/prices/EUR"
 ```

-The downside with this is that the placeholders in the URL are not self-documenting.
+The downside of this is that the placeholders in the URL are not self-documenting.

 ### replace-several